Normandie Hotel — Sea Bright’s Wooden Palace

 The magnificent Normandie-by-the-Sea Hotel in Sea Bright was “exclusive and expensive” in its all-too-brief prime.
 It had a lot to live up to.
 The Ocean House — the Jersey Shore’s first official hotel which opened in 1842 — had previously covered the same grounds.

-Later on Richard “Boss” Croker acquired control and made big changes, according to an Asbury Park Press story from October 1979.
+Later on Richard “Boss” Croker acquired control and made big changes, according to a 1979 Asbury Park Press retrospective.
 Born in Ireland the son of a blacksmith, Croker came to American in 1846.
-A part-time mechanic, fireman and boxer, he became a street enforcer for the Boss Tweed gang.
-By 1891, he was head of New York City’s corrupt Tammany Hall political gang.
+A part-time mechanic, fireman and boxer, he became a New York City street enforcer for Boss Tweed.
+By 1891, he was head of the city’s corrupt Tammany Hall political gang.

 (Normandie is an unincorporated community located within the borough of Sea Bright, NJ).

-The SS Elberon cruises past the Normandie-by-the-Sea Hotel (r) toward Sea Bright, 1895.
+SS Elberon cruises past the Normandie Hotel (r) toward Sea Bright, 1895.
 The steamer ship was part of the Patten Line.

 Normandie-by-the-Sea Hotel ad, 1904.
 (Long Branch Free Public Library Image).